TommyX12/tensorbuilder/README.md

 ## Goals

-  - To machine learning more accessible to everyone regardless of programming backgrounds
+  - To make machine learning more accessible to everyone regardless of programming backgrounds
   - To allow professionals to quickly test and experiment with different models
   - To simplify sharing and forking of experimental models for accelerated research